websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/using-fragments.md

 ### Video

 Use *video* Fragments to embed videos in your Content Page.
 To select a video, enter a valid URL, either to YouTube or video file.
 As part of configuration, you can set the video to autoplay, loop, or mute.
-You can also determine whether video controls are hidden from users.
+You can also choose to hide video controls.

 ## Content Display

 > Available: Liferay DXP 7.3+

 Use *Content Display* Fragments to display Site content individually or as part of a collection.
-Examples include web content, blog entires, and documents.
+Examples include web content, blog entries, and documents.
 You can also add page elements for rating or flagging page content.
 DXP includes the following Content Display Fragments.

 ### Content Display